-While the 5G Security Test Bed did not execute tests specific to the CSRIC VIII WG1 recommendations, prior tests related to SBA security using mTLS demonstrate two key benefits: (1) when mTLS is implemented among the network functions, an actor with access to the core, but without valid credentials, can neither decipher nor insert malicious messages; and (2) a network function with a tablish an encrypted connection to the credential not signed by the correct certificate authority cannot establish an encrypted connection to the other network functions in the core.
+While the 5G Security Test Bed did not execute tests specific to the CSRIC VIII WG1 recommendations, prior tests related to SBA security using mTLS demonstrate two key benefits: (1) when mTLS is implemented among the network functions, an actor with access to the core, but without valid credentials, can neither decipher nor insert malicious messages; and (2) a network function with a credential not signed by the correct certificate authority cannot establish an encrypted connection to the other network functions in the core.
 Consequently, the vector for attacks such as Client Initiated Attacks on Servers, Heist Attacks, and Custom HTTP/2 Headers is significantly reduced.